KamikaziZen/light_attention/README.md

                         max context length
   --batch_size BATCH_SIZE
                         batch size
+  --light_softmax       flag that indicates whether to use light_softmax or
+                        pytorch softmax
-  --light_softmax       flag that indicates whether to use light_softmax or pytorch softmax --drop_matmul         flag that indicates whether to use drop_matmul or unfused implementation of dropout and matmul --mixed_precision     flag that indicates whether to use mixed_precision training (with torch.autocast) --seed SEED           random seed
+  --drop_matmul         flag that indicates whether to use drop_matmul or
+                        unfused implementation of dropout and matmul --mixed_precision     flag that indicates whether to use mixed precision --seed SEED           random seed
+  --save_graph          flag that indicates whether to use save the backward
+                        computation graph (try not to save graphs for networks with more than a couple of transformer blocks since resolution is not enough to adequately depict it)
 ```